 Many comments echoed the most frequent responses in a recent survey of participants as well as on-going evaluations.
 The aspects enjoyed most by young people were specific outcomes and indicators that are currently key to the programme:

-- improving confidence; learning new skills (both transferrable and those unique to project e.g. autism, sport specialism etc); improved school attendance; improved wellbeing; team or group work; and increased motivation
+- improving confidence; learning new skills (both transferable and those unique to project e.g. autism, sport specialism etc); improved school attendance; improved wellbeing; team or group work; and increased motivation

 Other positive impacts felt were meeting new people, becoming more competitive, increasing independence and getting along better with others.